 An arrest is an intentional deprivation of someone’s freedom of movement.
 That deprivation compels the person to stay or go somewhere, against his will.3

-An arrest can be a false arrest if the police officer had no legal authority to make it.
+An arrest can be a false arrest if the peace officer had no legal authority to make it.
 False arrests violate the victim’s Fourth Amendment rights.
 They are also known as false imprisonments.
 They can happen when:

 - police make an arrest without a warrant or probable cause, or